mattermost/mattermost-handbook-1/source/leadership/leadership-meetings.md

 - Department V2MOMs are posted
 - MLT presents company plan to their departments

-## Quarterly Business Review
+## Quarterly Leadership Review

-QBR is a checkpoint for the MLT team to increase output by:
+Each quarter we review process towards our VPMOMs and discuss achievements and opportunities.

+### QLR VPMOM

+TBD

+### Quarterly Leadership Checkin

+QLR is an exercise to increase output through concise, efficient review of quarterly goals for company and department in the context of VPMOMs.

+Agenda:

 - Reviewing [MLT Cadence VPMOM](#MLT-Cadence-V2MOM) (10 minutes)
-- For each department review (10 minutes + 5 minute discussion):
+- For each department review (15 minute discussion):
 -- Previous quarter's goals
 -- Achievements and opportunities for last quarter
 -- Plans for current quarter